Investigations concepts

 Performance metrics correlation

 Performance metrics correlation enables investigators to view system-level indicators—such as CPU, memory, or network usage—alongside log data.
-This helps identify whether performance anomalies align with security events and supports more precise root cause analysis.
+This helps identify whether performance anomalies align with other events in your investigation and supports more precise root cause analysis.

 For details, see Correlate logs with performance metrics.